mabdelfattahm/certified-aws-solutions-architect-associate/5-other-services/containers.md

 # Containers in the Cloud

-## ECS - Elastic Container service

-- ECS is container orchestration service
-- ECS helps to run Docker containers and EC2 machines
-- ECS is made of:
+- Conainter Management in AWS uses one of three choices
     - ECS EC2: running ECS tasks an user-provisioned EC2 instances
     - Fargate: running ECS tasks on AWS provisioned compute instances (serverless)
     - EKS: running ECS on AWS powered Kubernetes
 - ECR: Docker Container Registry hosted on AWS

+## ECS - Elastic Container service

+- ECS is container orchestration service
+- ECS helps to run Docker containers and EC2 machines
 - ECS and Docker are very popular for micro-services
 - IAM security and roles are at the task level